fortio/progressbar/README.md

 Shows a spinner and/or a progress bar with optional prefix and extra info.

-Also provides reader/writer wrappers to automatically show progress of downloads/uploads or other io operations.
-As well as a Writer that can be used concurrently with the progress bar to show other output on screen.
+Also provides reader/writer wrappers to automatically show progress of downloads/uploads or other io operations, as well as a Writer that can be used concurrently with the progress bar to show other output on screen.

 ## Examples